BenOvermyer/benovermyer.com/content/post/adding-blog-here.md

 ---
 title: "Adding Blog Here"
 date: 2017-11-27T08:06:46-06:00
+description: "I'm starting to use Hugo for blogging now."
 draft: false
 ---
 I'm starting to use Hugo for blogging now.
 I might move all of the content currently on [Pathfinder](https://pathfinder.space) over to here, if it works as well as I hope it does.